 I gotta be honest.
-This is the saddest master bathroom reveal.
+This is the saddest master bathroom renovation reveall.
 I had such high hopes for this unveiling.
 There’s just 1 problem.
 Our camera cannot shoot in small spaces and we don’t have a lens suitable for getting the entire bathroom in a single shot.
 So — I did the best I could to show you the completed project.
 Sadly, the photos just don’t do it justice at all but in person it really does wow you especially if you saw the before!

 So a little background before we get started.
 Erik and I bought our home in April 2012.
 We have done an insane amount of work since we have been here.
 A full kitchen reno, exterior work, knocked walls down to change the downstairs layout, put in an inground pool and the list goes on.
 And let me add the house we had prior to this one we renovated top to bottom also.
 Our house is pretty big at about 3000 sq ft but it was built in the 1980s so the layout isn’t what homes are today.
 I think everyone on our street has a decent size master bath with the separate tub and standalone shower.
 Nice, right?
 Yeah for them.
 But the guy who built our home must have liked small bathrooms because our master is NOT big at all.

-We have had so many projects so we wanted to cut costs and Erik decided he would do the bathroom renovation himself.
-We originally thought we would add space but we decided we still have other projects ahead of us let’s not get too crazy.
+We have had so many projects so we wanted to cut costs and Erik decided he would do the master bathroom renovation himself.
+We originally thought we would add space but we decided we still have other projects ahead of us so let’s not get too crazy.
 So we kept the size the same as it was.

 Here is the “before” bath.
 I had chalk painted the cabinet because it was awful and I put up a shower curtain to hide that shower.
 Hey 1985 called and wants their pink shower back!
 I’ve had worse before bathrooms to renovate but this one needed a major makeover and refresh!